Famous "Hermit" Henry David Thoreau - Maine Woods

 The next day the Indian told me their name for this light,—Artoosoqu',—and on my inquiring concerning the will-o'-the-wisp, and the like phenomena, he said that his "folks" sometimes saw fires passing along at various heights, even as high as the trees, and making a noise.
 I was prepared after this to hear of the most startling and unimagined phenomena witnessed by "his folks," they are abroad at all hours and seasons in scenes so unfrequented by white men.
 Nature must have made a thousand revelations to them which are still secrets to us.

+I did not regret my not having seen this before, since I now saw it under circumstances so favorable.
 I was in just the frame of mind to see something wonderful, and this was a phenomenon adequate to my circumstances and expectation, and it put me on the alert to see more like it.
 I exulted like "a pagan suckled in a creed" that had never been worn at all, but was bran new, and adequate to the occasion.
 I let science slide, and rejoiced in that light as if it had been a fellow-creature.
 I saw that it was excellent, and was very glad to know that it was so cheap.
 A scientific explanation, as it is called, would have been altogether out of place there.
 That is for pale daylight.
 Science with its retorts would have put me to sleep; it was the opportunity to be ignorant that I improved.
 It suggested to me that there was something to be seen if one had eyes.
 It made a believer of me more than before.
 I believed that the woods were not tenantless, but choke-full of honest spirits as good as myself any day,—not an empty chamber, in which chemistry was left to work alone, but an inhabited house,—and for a few moments I enjoyed fellowship with them.
 Your so-called wise man goes trying to persuade himself that there is no entity there but himself and his traps, but it is a great deal easier to believe the truth.
 It suggested, too, that the same experience always gives birth to the same sort of belief or religion.
 One revelation has been made to the Indian, another to the white man.
 I have much to learn of the Indian, nothing of the missionary.
 I am not sure but all that would tempt me to teach the Indian my religion would be his promise to teach me his.
 Long enough I had heard of irrelevant things; now at length I was glad to make acquaintance with the light that dwells in rotten wood.
 Where is all your knowledge gone to?
 It evaporates completely, for it has no depth.

-I kept those little chips and wet them again the next night, but they emitted no light.
+I kept those little chips and wet them again the next night, but they emitted no light."

 4 Comments: